arh2207/CompGen_Final_Submit/README.md

 devtools::install_github('https://github.com/jchiquet/aricode')
 ```

-Disclosure: the APTestPipeline package was released by the author Andrew as part of
+Disclosure: the APTestPipeline package, which is installed above as part of this
-a separate experiment on the APClustering algorithm for the class ML4FG.
-From
+analysis, was released by the author Andrew in a separate experiment on the
-the package, we call a few functions for conveniency in parts of this analysis.
+APClustering algorithm for the class ML4FG.
+From that package, we call a few
-No code from the ML4FG was duplicated in the submission for this class, and none
+functions for conveniency in parts of this analysis.
+No code from the ML4FG was
-of the functions provided in the package are submitted as part of this
+duplicated in the submission for this class, and none of the functions provided in
-assignment.
-Furthermore, the submitted papers do not reuse any material between
+the package are submitted as part of this assignment.
+Furthermore, the submitted
-projects.
+papers do not reuse any material between projects.

 --------------------------------------------------------------------------------

-Important notes:
+*** Important notes:

 Objects which take a long time to run have their outputs pre-computed and functions
 commented out.
 Functions may be un-commented to test.